Vy187/cyber_security_notes/Sec+ Notes.md

 #### Network Vectors
 An exploit technique for any software vulnerability can be classed as remote or local.

-- An unsecured network lacks the attributes of confidentiality, integrity, and availability.
+An $\color{#a5d6ff} {unsecured\ network}$ lacks the attributes of confidentiality, integrity, and availability.
 Threat vectors associated with unsecured networks:
-    A configuration that exposes a large attack surface, such as through unnecessary open service ports, weak or no authentication, use of default credentials, or lack of secure communications/encryption.
-* Direct Access
-* Wired Network
-* Remote and Wireless Network
+* Direct Access—the threat actor uses physical access to the site to perpetrate an attack.
+* Wired Network—a threat actor with access to the site attaches an unauthorized device to a physical network port, and the device is permitted to communicate with other hosts.
+* Remote and Wireless Network-the attacker either obtains credentials for a remote access or wireless connection to the network or cracks the security protocols used for authentication.
 * Cloud Access
-* Bluetooth Network
-* Default Credentials
-* Open Service Port
+* Bluetooth Network-the threat actor exploits a vulnerability or misconfiguration to transmit a malicious file to a user's device over the Bluetooth personal area wireless networking protocol.
+* Default Credentials—the attacker gains control of a network device or app because it has been left configured with a default password.
+* Open Service Port—the threat actor is able to establish an unauthenticated connection to a logical TCP or UDP network port.

 #### Lure-Baed Vectors
-- A lure is something superficially attractive or interesting that causes its target to want it.
+A $\color{#a5d6ff} {lure}$ is an attack type that will entice a victim into using or opening a removable device, document, image, or program that conceals malware.
 Commonly used as lures:
-    An attack type that will entice a victim into using or opening a removable device, document, image, or program that conceals malware.
 * Removable Device
 * Executable File
 * Document Files